ASBESTOS TESTING EXPERTSOur endorsed contractors offer asbestos testing services Australia wide.

 ACMs can be a potential threat to the health and safety of the people residing in your building.
 When an ACM is disturbed or damaged, it can release harmful fibres to the surrounding environment.
 You need to seek help from a professional contractor to conduct asbestos testing first before commencing any jobs that may potentially disturb the suspected material.

-Asbestos Watch is here to help you get rid of this hazardous material by connecting you to A-class licensed and professional contractors who specialize in asbestos testing services.
+We help you get rid of this hazardous material by connecting you to A-class licensed and professional contractors who specialize in testing services.
 All of our approved contractors aim to provide you with high-quality services at competitive prices.
 They know exactly what needs to be done to help you identify the presence of fibrous materials in your property – safely and efficiently.

 When you are dealing with our approved contractors, you should expect only the best services.

-Our approved members have extensive experiences in conducting asbestos testing and sampling in a respectable manner.
+Our approved members have extensive experiences in conducting testing and sampling project in a respectable manner.
 They offer comprehensive and complete asbestos testing services starting from sample collection until disposal of hazardous waste.
-Our members employ modern technology for qualitative and quantitative analysis of fibrous materials.
+Our contractors employ modern technology for qualitative and quantitative analysis of fibrous materials.
 All projects they have done adhere to strict safety national and local regulations.

 Our approved members have worked in numerous commercial, government and residential properties.
 They always put great attention to details to ensure that the testing process is conducted in the best way possible.
 There is no project that is too small or big for them to handle efficiently.

 Be smart, be safe!
-Contact one or more contractors through Asbestos Watch today to ensure a safe environment for your family and employees.
+Contact one or more contractors through Us today to ensure a safe environment for your family and employees.